Spectra and invariant subspaces of compressed shifts on nearly invariant subspaces: Preliminaries

 Equations \eqref{SM} and \eqref{SM*} reveal that the spectral properties and invariant subspaces of the compressed shift $A_z^\ma{M}$ (respectively, its adjoint $(A_z^\ma{M})^*$) on $\ma{M}=hK_\theta$ are fully determined by those of the truncated Toeplitz operator $A_{|h|^2z}^\theta$ (respectively, $A_{|h|^2\bar{z}}^\theta$) on $K_\theta$, where $\theta(0)=0$.
 Specifically, the spectrum of $A_z^\ma{M}$ (respectively, $(A_z^\ma{M})^*$) coincides with that of $A_{|h|^2z}^\theta$ (respectively, $A_{|h|^2\bar{z}}^\theta$) i.e. $\sigma(A_z^\ma{M})=\sigma(A_{|h|^2z}^\theta)$ (respectively, $\sigma(A_{\ol{z}}^\ma{M})=\sigma(A_{|h|^2\ol{z}}^\theta)$).
 Meanwhile, every invariant subspace of $A_z^\ma{M}$ (respectively, $(A_z^\ma{M})^*$) is of the form $M_h(\ma{N})$, where $\ma{N}\subseteq K_\theta$ is an invariant subspace of $A_{|h|^2z}^\theta$ (respectively, $A_{|h|^2\bar{z}}^\theta$ ).\\

+Driven by {\bf Question 1}, we investigate both the spectral properties and the invariant subspace problem for the compressed shift operator arising in \eqref{SM}.
+This operator is unitarily equivalent to the truncated Toeplitz operator $A_v:=A_{|h|^2 z}^\theta$, a rank-1 perturbation of $S_\theta$ (see Proposition \ref{Aztheta}).
+Unlike the Clark unitary operator $U_\lambda$ with $|\lambda|=1$ in \cite{Clark}, however, $A_v$ exhibits different behavior due to the condition $|v|=|\la \theta, |h|^2\ra|<1$.
+So new technical tools and methods are required for characterizing the relevant properties of $A_v$.

-This paper is structured as follows: First, we derive explicit representations for the truncated Toeplitz operator $A_{|h|^2z}^\theta$ and its adjoint $A_{|h|^2\bar{z}}^\theta$ on the model space $ K_\theta$ with $\theta(0)=0$ in Propositions \ref{Aztheta} and \ref{Aztheta*}, establishing fundamental results on their cyclic vectors and actions on kernel functions in Propositions \ref{cyclic} and \ref{prop ker}.
+The construction developed in this paper proceeds as follows.
+First, we derive explicit representations for the truncated Toeplitz operator $A_{|h|^2z}^\theta$ and its adjoint $A_{|h|^2\bar{z}}^\theta$ on the model space $ K_\theta$ with $\theta(0)=0$ in Propositions \ref{Aztheta} and \ref{Aztheta*}, establishing fundamental results on their cyclic vectors and actions on kernel functions in Propositions \ref{cyclic} and \ref{prop ker}.
 Next, we apply unitary equivalence, using the Frostman shift, Crofoot transform, and Sz.-Nagy--Foias theory to rigorously analyze the spectral properties of $A_z^\ma{M}$, identifying its essential spectrum in Corollary \ref{cor ess}, point spectrum in Theorem \ref{thm ps} and whole spectrum in Theorem \ref{thm whole}.
-Finally, we focus on finding the generalized eigenvectors for any eigenvalue of $A_{|h|^2\bar{z}}^\theta$ with multiplicity $n \geq 2$ to display more finite-dimensional invariant subspaces in Proposition \ref{prop ge}, and then classify all invariant subspaces for the compressed shift $A_z^\ma{M}$ acting on an arbitrary nearly $S^*$-invariant subspace $\ma{M}=hK_\theta$ in Theorem \ref{thm com}.
-Especially, we demonstrate Theorems \ref{thm whole} and \ref{thm com} in Example \ref{exm si}, thereby unifying these results within a generalized framework of model space theory.
+Finally, we explore the generalized eigenvectors for any eigenvalue of $A_{|h|^2\bar{z}}^\theta$ with multiplicity $n \geq 2$ to display more finite-dimensional invariant subspaces in Proposition \ref{prop ge}, and then classify all invariant subspaces for $A_z^\ma{M}$ acting on an arbitrary nearly $S^*$-invariant subspace $\ma{M}=hK_\theta$ in Theorem \ref{thm com}.
+Especially, we demonstrate Theorems \ref{thm whole} and \ref{thm com} in Example \ref{exm si}, unifying these results within a generalized framework of model space theory.